HogJonny-AMZN/CO3DEX/_posts/2022-12-28-frequency_separation.md

 Let's do something similar to their doc, but we will use this freely available texture set: [polyhaven.com/a/cobblestone_floor_04]([http://docs.cryengine.com/display/SDKDOC2/Creating+Terrain+Textures+and+Materials](https://polyhaven.com/a/cobblestone_floor_04))

-1.Downlaod the texture set (.zip)
+1. Downlaod the texture set (.zip)
-2.Unpack the .zip
+2. Unpack the .zip
-3.We are only going to use the color map for this example (the other textures can be loaded into a PBR material.)
+3. We are only going to use the color map for this example (the other textures can be loaded into a PBR material.)
-4.These files should be renamed if you are going to use them in Open 3D Engine, due to naming conventions, our filemask suffix's need to be last to inform the asset processor ho to handle the texture channel type (basecoloc, normal, roughness, etc.)  I recommend making the same naming fix to all of the texture image files.
+4. These files should be renamed if you are going to use them in Open 3D Engine, due to naming conventions, our filemask suffix's need to be last to inform the asset processor ho to handle the texture channel type (basecoloc, normal, roughness, etc.)  I recommend making the same naming fix to all of the texture image files.
-5.Rename from this:  cobblestone_floor_04_diff_1k.jpg
+5. Rename from this:  cobblestone_floor_04_diff_1k.jpg
-6.To this: cobblestone_floor_04_1k_diff.jpg
+6. To this: cobblestone_floor_04_1k_diff.jpg
-7.Follow the steps for the "frequency seperation workflow"
+7. Follow the steps for the "frequency seperation workflow"

 | Source                                                                                                                                 | Low-Pass                                                                                                                                                                  | High-Pass                                                                                                                                                           | Reconstructed                                                                                                                          |
 | -------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- |